jacobladan/roomi-jacob/index.md

 <h2 >January 17 - Group Project Proposal</h2>
 <p>
   This week the proposal was created.
 Alongside an Excel document acting as a database of information, we used a Word document as a display.
+The Excel proposal can be found <a href="https://github.com/roomi-develop/roomi/blob/master/documentation/Capstone/roomi_proposal_excel.pdf">here</a> and the Word proposal can be found <a href="https://github.com/roomi-develop/roomi/blob/master/documentation/Capstone/roomi_proposal_word.pdf">here</a>
 </p>
 <p>
   Additionally, we ordered a Mini Push-Pull Solenoid 5V to demonstrate the physical application of a locking mechanism.
 We also ordered a PN532 RFID/NFC reader as it is a more compact version of our initial sensor.
 </p>

 <h2>January 10 - Scheduling and Group Meetings</h2>
 <h3>Group Members</h3>
 <ul>